Telephone numbers in Japan: Area codes (市外局番 "shigai-kyokuban") of selected major cities

 Many of these towns have in fact refused to merge, leaving callers with more digits to dial when making local calls.
 This is partially balanced by not having to dial an area code for the neighboring city.

 Area code as local brand naming

-After entering the 2010s, local products and events have begun using names which come from the area code.
+Starting in the 2010s, some local products and events are using names associated with the local area code.